dipankardas011/dipankardas-portfolio/content/diary/May23.md

 description = "Let's talk about my May 2023"
 +++

+# Date 2023-05-30
+1. Tried put wasm and wasi to compile ksctl failed but came to know a lot
+2. documentations done for the internship
+3. Created a small transformer Deep learning model in huggingface
+4. fixed some issue in docs of ksctl

 # Date 2023-05-29
 1. got rejected for LFX mentorship in kyverno because of unable to meet 40 hrs/week
 2. almost done with documentation of internship work